 You’ve likely experienced this anti-pattern yourself, or at least you’ve witnessed it: Someone at work makes a mistake.
 They are disciplined by a manager.
 On future projects, the manager keeps a very close watch on that employee and micromanages their work.
 No one likes this!

 To foster Shintaku in your workplace, you must give second chances.
 Leaders in particular must fight the impulse to meet mistakes with micromanagement or reactionary tracking.
 Clear communication will help all involved parties establish milestones for success.
-Leaders and employees can then work together in a constructive (rather than in a micromanaging) way.
+Leaders and employees can then work together in a constructive (rather than micromanaging) way.

 Forgive and Forget

 Giving second chances is pointless if you don’t also forgive and forget.
 If you give someone a second chance, you must demonstrate trust by letting them have a “fresh start.”
 Letting their past actions influence how you will perceive their future behavior is not Shintaku.

 (Obviously, there are limits.
 Shintaku does not deal with egregious employee dishonesty, like embezzlement, assault, and harassment.
 Those are situations that should, of course, be taken very seriously the first time and handled via the proper authorities.)